erhuz/erhuz/README.md

 I have a burning passion for automation and problem solving, programming is my way of bringing that to life.
 I also have an interest for new technologies and new ways to implement old technologies.
 I like the thought of automating normal everyday activities such as grocery shopping.

-🔭 I currently have a certain interest for: Kubernetes & Jenkins
+🔭 I currently have a certain interest for: Hardware-controlled by NodeJS

 🌱 I’m currently learning KeystoneJS with NextJS